fusionpbx/fusionpbx-docs/source/applications/recordings.rst

 .. note::

-  Pin number is recomended but can be left empty if no pin number is desired. pin_number=
+  Pin number is recomended but can be left empty if no pin number is desired then pin_number=

 Create a Recording